mandal13/compchem-case-studies/README.md

-# compchem-case-studies
-Computational Chemistry Case Studies
+# Computational Chemistry Case Studies

+This repository contains **case studies in computational chemistry** using open-source tools such as **ASE, FAIRChem, pymatgen, and other ML interatomic potentials**.

+---